-Before drawing up the draft recommendations, the Commission carried out a public consultation inviting proposals for a new pattern of wards for Epping Forest.
+Before drawing up the draft recommendations, the Commission carried out a public consultation inviting proposals for a new pattern of wards for Blaby.

 We have considered all of the submissions we received during that phase of consultation.
-The boundaries of most wards should change, Buckhurst Hill West will remain the same.

 An outline of the proposals is shown in the map to the right.
 A detailed report on the recommendations and interactive mapping is available on our website at: www.lgbce.org.uk.